 What is a company car?

 Many businesses have company cars that they own or lease for employee use.
 These vehicles are typically for business purposes, but many employers also allow them for personal use.
 Some company cars are take-home vehicles, allowing employees to commute to the office conveniently.
 However, some company cars stay in the company compound or parking lot until an employee requires it for a delivery, site visit, an appointment or meeting, or any business activity that takes them away from the office.
-Who gets the benefit of a company car largely depends on the industry and type of business providing the vehicle.
+Whoever gets the benefit of a company car largely depends on the industry and type of business providing the vehicle.

-What to consider before providing a company car
+Things to consider before providing a company car

-- out-of-town travel
+- travel for business-purpose errands

 Company cars and taxes